leon-seidel/vlam-drive/README.md

 pip install -e .
 ```
 ## Configuration
-First choose wheter to use the Google AI API or a self-hosted vLLM model as backend.
-In case of the Google API the `GOOGLE_API_KEY` has to be acquired from [here](https://aistudio.google.com/app/apikey).
-You can also choose one of the available Google models in `GOOGLE_MODEL_NAME`, all testing has been done with `gemini-2.0-flash-exp`.
+First choose whether to use the Google AI API or a self-hosted vLLM model as a backend.
+In case of the Google API, the `GOOGLE_API_KEY` has to be acquired from [here](https://aistudio.google.com/app/apikey).
+You can also choose one of the available Google models in `GOOGLE_MODEL_NAME` while all testing has been done with `gemini-2.0-flash-exp`.

-When using vLLM the `VLLM_BASE_URL` might have to be configured when running on another machine or port.
+When using vLLM, the `VLLM_BASE_URL` might have to be configured when running on another machine or port.
 Running Mistral AI's `Pixtral-12B` has been tested and works with the given setup.
-This FP8 quantization of Pixtral runs on a single RTX 3090:
+This FP8-quantized version of Pixtral runs on a single RTX 3090:
 ```bash
 vllm serve neuralmagic/pixtral-12b-FP8-dynamic --max-model-len 16384
 ```

-All settings of this package can be edited in a `.env` file or using environment variables:
+All settings for this package can be edited in a `.env` file or using environment variables:

 ```bash
 # Vision Language Model Settings